 The Underlying Index was created for use by the Fund and launched in November 2014.
 The base value (the initial value assigned to the Underlying Index) of the Underlying Index was \$100 as of December 31, 2007.
 The Underlying Index is constructed and maintained using a rules-based methodology.
-As of May 31, 2019, the issues included in the Underlying Index had an aggregate amount outstanding of approximately on-shore renminbi ("RMB") of approximately 331 constituents.
-As of May 31, 2019, issuers in the Industrials sector (43.5%), Utilities sector (11.18%) and Materials sector (10.57%) represented significant portions of the Underlying Index.
+As of May 31, 2020, issuers in the Industrials (40.5%), Utilities (28.9%), Consumer Discretionary (13.1%) and Materials (11.5%) sectors represented significant portions of the Underlying Index.
 The foregoing information is subject to change.